urbit/docs/tutorials/arvo/arvo.md

  - `+poke` is the transition function that moves Arvo from one state to the next.
 It is the most fundamental arm in the entire system.
 It is a typed transactional message that is delivered exactly once.
-This is sometimes said to be impossible, but that is not the case for single-level stores engaged in a permanent session, as is the case among Arvo ships.
+This is sometimes said to be impossible, and it is for standard operating systems, but that is not the case for single-level stores engaged in a permanent session, as is the case among Arvo ships.
  - `+peek` is an arm used for inspecting things outside of the kernel.
 It grants read-only access to `scry` Arvo's global referentially transparent namespace.
    It takes in a `path` and returns a `unit (unit)`.
 If the product is `~`, the path is unknown and its value cannot be produced synchronously.
-If its product is `[~ ~]` its path is known to be unbound and can never become bound.
+If its product is `[~ ~]` the `path` is known to be unbound and can never become bound.
 Otherwise the product is a `mark` and a noun.
  - `+wish` is a function that takes in a core and then parses and compiles it with the standard library, `zuse`.
 It is useful from the outside if you ever